 You can easily update your employee's info in bulk via CSV upload from the People page on the Admin Panel.

-Often times, looking at how the analytics module works will help with inspiration of what custom fields could be added to Lattice.
+Often times, looking at how the analytics module works will help with inspiration of what custom attributes could be added to Lattice.
 To get a better sense of what survey analytics looks like, check out our sandbox account.

 Then, design your survey

 One of the most important parts of the engagement survey process is deciding which questions you're going to ask.

 We recommend that you start this process and loop in stakeholders early.
 Lattice Surveys offers a question bank developed in partnership with the University of California, Berkeley Social Sciences Department.
 These questions would work well in any organization looking to run a general engagement survey.

 If you wish, you can also add your own custom questions to the survey.
 Keep in mind that the questions that you write should fit the Likert scale response format (or be open ended).
 For rating questions, it's also important to write the questions so that responding with "strongly agree" is a positive response to match our analytics format.